 Forrest and his beloved Jenny were at one-point inseparable; in fact, much of Forrest’s life was motivated by either being with Jenny or the possibility of seeing her later in life.

 Now, regarding channel partnerships, a similar type of “love” can exist.
 This “corporate romance” revolves around unity, long-term strategy, mutual success, loyalty, transparency and working together as teammates, not separate businesses.

-No matter how “valuable” a partner (you think) may be if they aren’t producing results, communicating consistently or working to benefit both businesses, it’s best to do away with them, and only keep the partners that do.
+If a partner isn’t producing results, communicating consistently or working to benefit both businesses, it’s best to do away with them, and only keep the partners that do.